A-Star100/srb2-mods/C_ExampleUDMFMap/README.md

 Select the Node Builder `ZDBSP`, and the `Path` should be the file path of the `zdbsp` binary you just created.

 After this, you should be ready to go with nodes.
+To ensure that nodes have been created, check for the **ZNODES** lump.
+If it exists, nodes have successfully been created.